Every property investor is looking for the secret to success, aren't they?

 Some people can’t sleep at night for fear of a market crash or interest rate rises.

-Yet in order for this to work, you need to have gains to start off with, which isn’t necessarily the case with cash flow properties.
+Yet in order for this to work, you need to have gained to start off with, which isn't necessarily the case with cash flow properties.

 It should come as no surprise that cash flow properties have less than ideal liquidity.

 What I mean by that is they can more difficult to sell if your circumstances change.